-Also, during clinical training, each student will accumulate a minimum of 500 hours of client contact, supervised by an additional 100 hours with an approved supervisor.
+Also, during clinical training, each student will accumulate a minimum of 500 hours of client contact (Note: at least 250 of the 500 contact hours must be relational)., supervised by an additional minimum of 100 concurrent hours with an approved supervisor.
 Normally, clinical training requires one full year (3 semesters) to complete.
 Students who do not satisfy the minimum requirements in three semesters may take one additional semester of clinical training.